barghouthi/blog/_posts/2019-07-15-smt-probability.md

 The transformation relies on the following insight:

 1. make whatever assumptions you want about the value of `y`
-2. *but* remember the probability with which your assumption might fail
+2. *but* remember the probability with which your assumptions might fail

 So now we can prove the above Hoare triple $$\vdash_{\color{red}{1/3}} \{x > 0\}  ~f(x)~ \{y \geq x\}$$  using the transformed, non-deterministic program instead: